 Things that can go wrong

 Missing or forgetting to take a pill has happened to all of us.
-Check out the progesterone only pill NHS guide on what to do, depending on how many you’ve missed and where you are in your cycle.
-If you’re in any doubt, make sure you use a condom or don’t have sex until you’re protected.
+Check out the NHS guide on what to do, depending on how many you’ve missed and where you are in your cycle.
+If you’re in any doubt, get advice form your doctor or nurse and make sure you use a condom or avoid sex until then.

 There are a few things that can stop the pill from working properly – make sure you watch out for these and check your pill information leaflet or speak to your doctor if you have any questions:

-Vomiting and diarrhea will impact on how the pill is absorbed into your body.
+Vomiting and diarrhoea will impact on how the pill is absorbed into your body.
 If you’re sick within two hours of taking the pill you’ll need to take another pill straight away and the next pill at the usual time.
-If you’re sick or have severe diarrhea for longer than this, check your pill packet for what to do next – and use condoms or abstain if you have any doubts.
+If you’re sick or have severe diarrhoea for longer than this, check your pill packet for what to do next – and use condoms or avoid sex if you have any doubts.

-Some medicines and antibiotics (like rifampicin and rifabutin, St John’s wort and anti-epilepsy drugs) change the way your body digests the pill.
+Some medicines and antibiotics (like rifampicin and rifabutin, St John’s wort and anti-epilepsy drugs) can make the pill less effective.
+If you start any new medicines speak to your doctor about whether this will affect the mini pill.

 Read our mini pill side effects and reviews below.